psanford/donutdb/README.md

 The current plan for the schema is as follows:

 Dynamo Table:
-  PrimaryKey string
+  HashKey string
   SortKey    int

 Data Types stored in the dynamo table:

+- File metadata
+This contains a mapping of filename to metadata.
+Each file gets a random\_id that is part of the hash\_key for the file data and lock row.
+The random\_id allows for deleting a file atomically by simply removing the metadata record.
+The metadata also includes the sector size used for the file.
+This allows for changing the sector size default in the future without breaking existing file records.
+File metadata is stored in a single row with a hash\_key of `file-meta-v1` and a range\_key of `0`.
+The filename is the attribute name and the metadata is stored as JSON in the attribute value.

 - File data
 This is where the bytes for each file is stored.
-The primary key for a file will be `fileV1-${filename}`.
+The primary key for a file will be `file-v1-${rand_id}-${filename}`.
 Each file will be split into 4k chunks (sectors).
 The Sort Key is the position in the file at the sector boundary.
 If a sector exists, all previous sectors must also exist in the table.
 The bytes for a sector are stored in the attribute